atomicdata-dev/atomic-data-docs/src/schema/faq.md

 What if a client tries something such as `people123.name`?
 To consistently return a single value, we need some type of _precedence_:

 1. The earlier Class mentioned in the [`isA`](https://atomicdata.dev/properties/isA) Property of the resource.
 Resources can have multiple classes, but they appear in an ordered ResourceArray.
-Classes, internally SHOULD have no key collisions in required and recommended properties, which means that they might have.
+Classes, internally should have no key collisions in required and recommended properties, which means that they might have.
 If these exist internally, sort the properties by how they are ordered in the `isA` array - first item is preferred.
 1. When the Properties are not part of any of the mentioned Classes, use Alphabetical sorting of the Property URL.

 When shortname collisions are possible, it's recommended to not use the shortname, but use the URL of the Property: